 There are many things to do near Durdle Door other than the famous limestone arch, and that’s what I’ll be covering in this blog post.
 By the end, you’ll have a jam-packed itinerary, whether you’re visiting the Jurassic Coast for a day, a weekend, or even a week.

-Durdle Door is one of the most beautiful and iconic spots in all of the UK.
+Durdle Door in Dorset is one of the most beautiful and iconic spots in all of the UK.
 A natural limestone arch formed over 10,000 years ago stood perfectly in pristine waters; it’s truly a sight to behold.

 It’s no surprise that hundreds of thousands of visitors travel from far and wide to catch a glimpse of the famous archway every year.
 However, many don’t realise that Durdle Door is just a tiny part of the colossal Jurassic Coast.

 Stretching for 95 miles along the South of England, the Jurassic Coast is the UK’s first natural world heritage site.
 It’s famous for its diverse, rugged coastline and outstanding geology, revealing over 185 million years of Earth’s history.

 While there’s no denying that Durdle Door is an unmissable experience, here I’m going to be sharing some other lesser-known sights that are equally worthy of a visit.
 So whether you’re camping near Durdle Door or staying somewhere else nearby, be sure to save this article for your trip.